konturio/hugo-bulma-blocks-theme/exampleSite/content/download/download.md

 ---
 type: "page"
-title: "Your copy of QGIS Desktop is ready for download!"
+title: "Your copy of our software is ready for download!"
 subtitle: ""
 draft: false
 heroImage: "img/banners/banner4.png"